keldaanCommunity/pokemonAutoChess/README.md

 In order to play against bots, you will need to load bots data into your newly created database.

-In both cases, create a database named `dev` with an empty collection named `botV2`.
-Then retrieve de URI connection.
+In both cases, create a database named `dev` with an empty collection named `botv2`.
+Then retrieve the URI connection.

+If you are using MongoDB Cloud, you may need to create an admin user under Database Access > Create a New User.
+Make sure to Add Built-in Role > Atlas admin.

 - A cloud uri will look like smth `mongodb+srv://admin:<password>@<cluster>.mongodb.net/dev?retryWrites=true&w=majority`.
 - The local uri will look smth like `mongodb://localhost:27017/dev`.